Menu

 Principle 1: Deliver multi-component interventions - This means that we should promote a whole-school approach to physical activity.
 All classes take part in a daily lap around the track, some completing two or even three laps each day during this time.
 Staff are encouraged to wear PE kit to school for PE lessons and children also wear PE kit to school, to maximise our time active during lessons.

-Principle 2: Ensure a skilled workforce - Half of PE lessons at St Mary's are delivered by Inspired Schools - a specialist coaching company and the other half of lessons are taught by skilled class teachers, who have access to high quality, sport-specific support all-year round.
+Principle 2: Ensure a skilled workforce - Half of PE lessons at St Mary's are delivered by our Sports Coach - Robyn Higgins - and the other half of lessons are taught by skilled class teachers, who have access to high quality, sport-specific support all-year round.

 Principle 3: Engage student voice - PE Pupil Voice questionnaires are completed 2-3 times a year to support our PE, School Sport and Physical Activity offer.

 Principle 4: Create active environments - We offer zoned areas on the playground for children to get involved with a number of sporting activities.
-Our Inspired Schools coach offers sports activities during lunchtime too.
+Our Sports Coach offers year group football matches during lunchtimes too.
+We also have three table tennis tables that can be used every lunchtime, on a rota to ensure all children can use them if they wish.

 Principle 5: Offer choice and variety - PE lessons are taught in the hall, on the field, on the playground, in the swimming pool or even in the classroom.
 We ensure our pupils get plenty of variety and opportunities to let their light shine across many different sporting areas.
 Our Sports' Days reflect this too, providing all children a choice of competition they want to get involved with.